Code-out-Violence/codeoutviolence.com/README.md

 Snacks and coffee in afternoon around 2:00 pm

-We will have drinks on hand throughout the day.
+We will have drinks on hand throughout the day

 ### *Datathon Topic Sheet*